How to Prepare Your Young Children for an Evening Photo Session

 Adjust Nap Times

-If your little one takes naps each day, try shifting their schedule back a bit so they will be well rested in preparation for the photo session.
+If your little one takes naps each day, try shifting their schedule back by however much time they’ll be staying up later than usual.
+Do they take a nap at 2pm and have a 7pm bed time?
+Try shifting their nap to 3 or 4pm that day so they will be well rested in preparation for the photo session.

 Let Them Be Themselves